charmy4896/Simple-games-in-C/README.md

 # Simple-games-in-C

-See demo in my youtube channel
+See demo on my youtube channel